kp-forks/udemy-downloader-gui/README.md

     <td><img src="https://user-images.githubusercontent.com/13087389/126054264-48caf1f5-472f-44b0-991a-145c9169a2c3.png" width="240px"/></td>
     <td><img src="https://user-images.githubusercontent.com/13087389/126054265-4a343a67-803a-4400-b196-090864fbc1eb.png" width="240px"/></td>
     <td><img src="https://user-images.githubusercontent.com/13087389/126076966-57f318ae-c9ee-4948-862f-87fae4502290.png" width="240px"/></td>
   </tr>
   </table>
 </div>

-## Warning
+> [!WARNING]

-* This software is intended to help you download Udemy courses for personal use only.
+> * This software is intended to help you download Udemy courses for personal use only.

-* Udeler downloads the lecture videos by simply using the source of the video player returned to the user by Udemy after proper authentication, you can also do the same manually.
+> * Udeler downloads the lecture videos by simply using the source of the video player returned to the user by Udemy after proper authentication, you can also do the same manually.

-* Sharing the content of your subscribed courses is strictly prohibited under Udemy Terms of Use.
+> * Sharing the content of your subscribed courses is strictly prohibited under Udemy Terms of Use.

-* Each and every Udemy course is subject to copyright infringement.
+> * Each and every Udemy course is subject to copyright infringement.
 Downloading courses is against Udemy's Terms of Service, I am NOT responsible for your account being suspended as a result of using this program!

-* This software does not magically download any paid course available on Udemy, you need to provide your Udemy login credentials to download the courses you have enrolled in.
+> * This software does not magically download any paid course available on Udemy, you need to provide your Udemy login credentials to download the courses you have enrolled in.

-* Many download managers use same method to download videos on a web page.
+> * Many download managers use same method to download videos on a web page.
 This app only automates the process of a user doing this manually in a web browser.

-* Udemy has started to encrypt many of their course videos, please do not open an issue if some/all videos are skipped.
+> * Udemy has started to encrypt many of their course videos, please do not open an issue if some/all videos are skipped.
 Breaking DRM encryption implies piracy, so it will not be included in this application.

-* This program is WIP, the code is provided as-is and I am not held resposible for any legal issues resulting from the use of this program.
+> * This program is WIP, the code is provided as-is and I am not held resposible for any legal issues resulting from the use of this program.

 ## To Use